 1996 San Antonio College Associates of Criminal Justice

 1989 San Antonio College Associates Applied Science (Business Technology).

-Being fluent in English/Spanish, and being sensitive to the special needs of a multicultural population, I enjoy being a part of the learning experiences and opportunities of our diverse student population.
+Being fluent in English/Spanish, and being sensitive to the special needs of a multicultural population, Ms. Morales enjoys being a part of the learning experiences and opportunities of the diverse student population.

-I believe that by continuing my own professional growth, I can enhance the learning opportunities of our diverse student.
-It is also my belief that every student can learn.
+Ms. Elsa Morales believes that by continuing her own professional growth, she can enhance the learning opportunities of the diverse student body.
+It is also her belief that every student can learn.
 It is the responsibility of the students, parents, faculty and staff to share in the teaching process.
-I also believe that every one should be treated with respect.
-As a whole, we should have a cohesive commitment to our student at John F. Kennedy.
+Ms. Morales also believe that every one should be treated with respect.

 Special Knowledge/Skills are needed in assigned areas of instruction.
 It is important to have knowledge of the Admission, Review, and Dismissal (ARD)Committee process and Individual Education Plan (IEP) goal setting process and implementation, as well as, general knowledge of curriculum and instruction.